When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 The Final Say

-Changing the light bulb on a high ceiling doesn’t have to be complicated.
-The most important part is knowing how to stay safe while doing so.
+Changing a light bulb on a high ceiling doesn’t have to be a nightmare.
+The most important part is knowing your limits and choosing the right method for your home.

 Feedback: Was This Article Helpful?